 9. Relying too much on automation

-One of the most common mistakes companies make is relying too much on automation - automatic posting to their social media accounts.
+One of the most common mistakes in social media marketing that companies make is relying too much on automation - automatic posting to their social media accounts.
 Social media is unquestionably not about all this.
 People utilize social media because they want to interact with other people and not with those robotic messages.
 If in case people don't feel associated with your posts, if they feel the exchange of messages is impersonal, they will distance themselves from your brand.
 In extreme cases, if you spam them with too much irrelevant automatic content, you will begin losing them.

 Be mindful so as not to estrange your audience by posting content automatically and rather consider approaches to amuse, engage and inspire by posting content that is customized and authentic.